nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We did not choose to use DVC, as our dataset is not one that changes.
 We choose a task, which is mostly for learning purposes, there is very few people who are in need of classficiation of chinese oracle bone characters continously.
 Had we choosen a task which had more of a "real-life" use case, where the dataset changes over time, then we should have implemented DVC.
+Since there is only one version of our dataset, we can just use the import from the original dataset API.
+If this were a long term solution we wanted implemnted, then we should consider dependence on a data source not controlled by us, as if the API is removed, then we cannot access our dataset anymore.

 ### Question 11